WELCOME TO

 SCRIPTURE REFERENCES

-1. Luke 12:13-21 - This is the main text for the sermon, explicitly quoted and discussed.
+1. Luke 15:1-10 - This is the primary text for the sermon, which includes the parables of the Lost Sheep and the Lost Coin.

 QUOTES FROM PASTOR PETT